 In January 1998, SAA Fellow, past president, and long-time member F. Gerald Ham and his wife Elsie established the F. Gerald Ham and Elsie Ham Scholarship Fund.
-The purpose of the fund, endowed in 2008, is to provide financial support to graduate students in their second year of a two-year professional archival studies program.
+The purpose of the fund, endowed in 2008, is to provide financial support to graduate students in a professional archival studies program.
 Criteria for selection of the award recipient includes the applicant’s past performance in her/his graduate program in archival studies as well as a faculty member's assessment of the student’s prospects for contributing to the archives profession.
 Selection will be made based on merit.

 The scholarship funds must be used to support the graduate archival education of a student who is studying at a United States university program that meets the criteria for graduate education set forth by the Society of American Archivists' Guidelines for a Graduate Program in Archival Studies.
 The student must have successfully completed a minimum of three (3) semester credit hours, or the equivalent, of a course(s) meeting the definition of "core archival knowledge" presented in the Guidelines.

 Applications must include the following documents: